CWWhitney/Silvopastoral_Milk/README.md

 # Silvopastoral_Milk
 This R code has been developed as a decision support tool for grassland-based dairy farmers in Eifel region of Germany who are considering the adoption of short rotation coppice (SRC) poplar agroforestry systems.
-The tool evaluates whether integrating poplar trees into pastureland can provide climate resilience—specifically in mitigating the adverse impacts of heat and drought on both livestock productivity and farm operating costs.
+The tool evaluates whether integrating poplar trees into pastureland can provide climate resilience, specifically in mitigating the adverse impacts of heat and drought on both livestock productivity and farm operating costs.

 Agroforestry is modeled here not only as a climate adaptation strategy,